Get new recipes each week + free 5 email series

 Find a Recipe

-This Easter, leave the chocolate bunnies and jelly beans for the kids and treat yourself to something extra special.
+This Easter, leave the chocolate bunnies and jelly beans for the kids and treat yourself to something extra special with these Easter desserts.

 A classic breakfast cake is one of the handiest things to have in your baking repertoire, and this sour cream coffee cake from the famous Zingerman’s Bakehouse in Ann Arbor, MI is one of the very best.